Are You Utilizing GeoGebra?

 (The original GeoGebra file used for the dynamic image above was created by Melina O’Brien, Moss Vale High School, NSW, course participant, September 2011)

-Hopefully, those who read this and my other GeoGebra articles will begin to see that GeoGebra has applications across all high-school year levels and across many topics beyond graphing and geometry.
+Hopefully, those who read this and other GeoGebra articles will begin to see that GeoGebra has applications across all high-school year levels and many topics beyond graphing and geometry. |

 A solid foundation for understanding